thibaud-c/Graz_402.424/lab_05/README.md

 > ```sql
 > SELECT * -- 🦫 select all columns
 > FROM planet_osm_polygon -- from the OSM polygon table
-> WHERE building IS NOT NULL -- where the building column is not null
+> WHERE building IS NOT NULL; -- where the building column is not null

 <br>
 </details>